Arrowhead Game Studios: History

 While studying at Luleå, Johan Pilestedt and Emil Englund led the development of Magicka, Arrowhead's first game.
 It won the Game of the Year award at the 2008 Swedish Game Awards.
-In 2009, a contract was made with Paradox Interactive, leading to the game's wide release in 2011.
+In 2009, a contract was made with Paradox Interactive, leading to the game's wide release in 2012.

 After the release of Magicka, Arrowhead planned further games, intent on banning crunch.
 From 2011 to 2012, the company relocated to Stockholm.
 In 2013, The Showdown Effect, a 2.5D multiplayer action game inspired by 1980s and 1990s action movies, was published by Paradox, and in Gauntlet, a co-op dungeon crawler, was published by WB Games.
-In 2015, Helldivers, a top-down shooter, was published by Sony Computer Entertainment; a sequel was released in 2024, also by SIE.
+In 2015, Helldivers, a top-down shooter, was published by Sony Computer Entertainment; a sequel was released in 2024, also by Sony Interactive Entertainment.

 On 22 May 2024, Pilestedt announced that he had become Arrowhead's chief creative officer so that he could fully focus on game development.
 He was replaced as CEO by Shams Jorjani, a longtime business associate.